DanilGizdatullin/ContiguousSequencesAnalysis/README.md

 ## Building Rules Trie.
 You can build a simple Rules Trie and Closured Rules Trie, which has only closured patterns.
+Also you can find important rules or hypothesis by minimum growth rate.
 You can find some examples in *./examples/build_rules_trie_on_some_data.py*

 ## Classifier.